Scientific: Antirrhinum majus

 Light: Partial to full sun

-Soil: Light garden soil best with ample organic matter
+Soil: Light garden soil with ample organic matter, well drained.

-Pruning: None, except to remove individual spent flower stalks to promote continued flowering for as long as the cool weather will cooperate.
+Pruning: None, except to remove individual spent flower stalks (that are beginning to develop fruits) to promote continued flowering for as long as the cool weather will cooperate.

-Propagation: Seed will germinate in 7-14 days when soil temperatures are between 65 and 70oF.
+Propagation: Seed will germinate in 7 to 14 days when soil temperatures are between 65o and 70oF.
 Press seed into soil, do not cover.
-Will occasionally reseed during ensuing early winter months.
+If plants are allowed to fully fruit to maturity, then snap dragon will occasionally reseed during the ensuing early winter months of the following cool season.

-Additional comments: Snapdragons have been hybridized for a long time, and the selection is very large.
-There are literally hundreds of named cultivated varieties that are generally grouped by height and flower color.
-Some modern varieties have open-faced, Azalea-like double flowers.
+Additional comments: Snapdragons are a popular, cool-season bedding plant in Phoenix.
+Its local popularity has remained surprisingly resiliant over time.
+Snapdragon has been hybridized for a long time, and the selection of flower colors and plant forms is very large.
+There are literally hundreds of named cultivated varieties that are generally grouped by height and flower color and mew cultivars are available yearly.
+Some modern varieties have open-faced, 'azalea-like' double flowers.
 There is also variation in leaf coloring, one of the prettiest being 'Black Prince', with purple leaves and deep crimson flowers.
-Taller forms are valuable cut flower.
+Taller forms produce valuable cut flowers such as this image of showing 'snaps' for sale in a Dublin, Ireland flower market.
 However, dwarf forms are best for landscape use in mass.
-New cultivars available yearly.